unitedstates/congress/README.md

 Congress
 ========

-Public domain code that collects core data about the bills that travel through the US Congress.
+Public domain code that collects core data about the bills and roll call votes in the U.S. Congress.

+Includes:

-Includes a scraper for THOMAS.gov, the official source of information on the life and times of legislation in Congress.
+* A scraper for THOMAS.gov, the official source of information on the life and times of legislation in Congress.

+* Scrapers for House and Senate roll call votes.

 The resulting bulk data is [hosted on Github](https://github.com/unitedstates/congress/downloads), and is updated nightly.
 Read about the [contents and schema](https://github.com/unitedstates/congress/wiki).